ways-choir-dev/ways-choir-dev.gitlhub.io/content/events/20150905-gospelchortreffen.en.md

 street = "Breitscheidplatz"

 +++
-## WAYS sings in the open stage gospelconcert at the Gospelchorfestival 2015
+## WAYS sings in the open stage gospelconcert at the Gospelchoirfestival 2015

 Concert starts 8 p.m.